Flag

 0 (bad) - 100 (good)

-The country is a source and transit point for various forms of trafficking and smuggling, with organized criminal networks playing a prominent role in illicit markets, often collaborating with state actors.
-While there have been improvements in democratic governance and international cooperation, issues such as nepotism, corruption within law enforcement, and the influence of the informal economy continue to hinder resilience against crime and corruption in North Macedonia.
+The country is a notable source and transit point for human trafficking and drug trafficking, with organized criminal networks playing a prominent role in various illicit markets.
+Although there have been improvements in governance and judicial processes, issues such as nepotism, corruption within law enforcement, and a substantial informal economy continue to hinder resilience against crime and corruption.

 Economy